Bar chart shows P/E ratios supported at various interest rate ranges.

 - Higher nominal interest rates have tended to contribute to lower price-to-earnings (P/E) multiples.

-- We do not expect meaningful declines in P/E multiples, which have historically not declined until rates have reached significantly higher levels.
+- We do not expect meaningful long-term declines in P/E multiples, which have historically not re-rated lower until rates have reached significantly higher levels.